itsjoesullivan/thread/readme.md

 ##Thread

-Make workers a little less worker-y:
+Component to make workers a little less worker-y:
 - Define them in-line rather than via an external include
 - Some API abstraction: "send" and "on" instead of postMessage